jessie20022/cmsc320finalproject/README.md

 plt.show()
 ```

-From these visualiations, we can take note of a few general trends that are significant (for general data across all departments):
+From these visualizations, we can take note of a few general trends that are significant (for general data across all departments):
 * Average Rating Distribution
   * It appears that much more reviews that are left on PlanetTerp are overwhelmingly positive.
 The most reviews left were a 5 rating, and the count incrementally decreases for each consecutive lower rating
   * This appears as a completely left skewed distribution, which agrees with our sentiment that most of the observations occur in the medium/high range of the distribution